ifwe/open-source-handbook/README.md

 1. Make the repository public in the [if(we) organization on GitHub](https://github.com/ifwe).
 1. Confirm that any internal processes (continuous integration, etc.) now point to the new public repository.
 1. End of life the internal (private) repository.
-1.Notify Marcom and Legal that a new project has been released to the world!
+1.Notify Legal that a new project has been released to the world!

 -----

-README.md: Copyright 2015 Ifwe Inc.
+README.md: Copyright 2016 Ifwe Inc.

 README.md is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.